ChhYoung/Coding_Diary/README.md

 # <center> Coding Dairy
->This repo contains some funny projects .
+>This repo contains some funny projects to help improve coding ability and it's more about the design and details of implement.
 It will include the following themes:
 >- machine learning and deep learning
 >- data mining
+>- the implement and design of lept json,Git,Redis in C
 >- data structure and algoeithm in C++ for leetcode and Kaoyan
->- the implement of Git, SGI STL, Redis
+>- the implement and design of SGI STL,mlpack,rapid json
->- small C++ projects
+>- small C++ game projects
 >- OS
->- ...to be continued

-### 1. Lept Json : a lept json libaray in C
+**Talk is cheap,here is the code**